 There is a lot of confusion regarding leptin levels and what your leptin level should be.

-Let me first start by explaining how leptin works so you get an idea as to what I am talking about.
+Let me first start by explaining how leptin works so you get an idea of what I am talking about.

 Leptin levels are secreted from your fat cells and they signal to your brain to INCREASE your metabolism and to INCREASE fat burn (2).

-The bigger your fat cells are (remember fat cells grow they do not multiple) the more leptin that is secreted.
+The bigger your fat cells are (remember fat cells grow they do not multiply) the more leptin is secreted.